mtaost/pi-neomatrix/README.md

 - BH1750 Light sensor

 ## Sofware Setup ##
-To get started, set up a Raspberry Pi using the Raspian lite OS and connect it to your network using `raspiconfig`.
-In raspiconfig, go to interface and enable SSH, I2C, and SPI.
+To get started, set up a Raspberry Pi using the Raspian lite OS and connect it to your network using `raspi-config`.
+In raspi-config, go to interface and enable SSH, I2C, and SPI, then connect to WiFi.

-Run `sudo apt-get update` to update the OS and then ensure SSH access before disconnecting the Raspberry Pi from your display.
+Run `sudo apt-get update` to update the OS and then ensure SSH access before disconnecting the Raspberry Pi from your display if you wish to use the device remotely.
+Run `sudo apt install python3-pip` to get pip

+`sudo pip3 install -r requirements.txt`

 Numpy for raspberry pi
 sudo apt-get install libopenjp2-7